ID's Big 50 COVID Update is sponsored by Epicor

-While the vast majority of publicly-traded industrial distributors reported double-digit year-over-year sales gains for the July-September quarter — more than 20 percent for a handful on our Big 50 List — most of those losses were actually considerably less than the April-June quarter that was in thick of markets’
+While the vast majority of publicly-traded industrial distributors reported double-digit year-over-year sales gains for the July-September quarter — more than 20 percent for a handful on our Big 50 List — most of those losses were actually considerably less than the April-June quarter that was in thick of markets’ reaction to how the pandemic was unfolding.

 The encouraging sign in the industrial products market for our Big 50 distributors and some of their major industrial suppliers is that sequential sales and profits had solid gains over the summer compared to spring.
 Many distributors mentioned that month-to-month sales continued to consistently improve and regulate through the time they reported their latest quarterly results in October and early November.